History of Toothbrushes

 1st Mass Produced Toothbrush

-After this unique device had been spread alongside the European area, it resulted in many mass-produced toothbrush companies popping up.
+Using animal bone as a handle alongside fur resulted in a simple, but effective, method for dental care.
+After this unique device had spread alongside the European area, it resulted in many mass-produced toothbrush companies popping up.

 The first well-known mass-produced toothbrush was created by William Addis.
 He came up with the idea after being jailed during a riot.

 At the time, he only had a rag with salt and soot to clean his teeth (the aforementioned Greek method), so he decided to save an animal bone to remedy that.
 By drilling small holes inside of it and obtaining some bristles from guards, he sealed the creation with some glue and made the toothbrush.